tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 because no packets for the association exist in the network.

 With the above mechanism no exchanges of packets are required to reliably open or close connections.
-A sender's connectionrecord is "opened" automatically, i.e., holds nondefault state, when SNs are sent.
+A sender's connection record is "opened" automatically, i.e., holds nondefault state, when SNs are sent.
 A receiver's connection record is "opened" automatically when acceptable SNs are received.
 Each record is returned to its default